BaasixBaasix

 # Install system dependencies

-RUN apk add --no-cache bash postgresql-client
+RUN apk add --no-cache bash curl postgresql-client

 # Set working directory